Hiram Bithorn

-Hiram Gabriel Bithorn Sosa (March 18, 1916 – December 29, 1951) was a professional right-handed pitcher who became the first baseball player from Puerto Rico to play in affiliated Major League Baseball.
+Hiram Gabriel Bithorn Sosa (March 18, 1916 – December 29, 1951) was a Puerto Rican professional right-handed pitcher who became the first baseball player from Puerto Rico to play in affiliated Major League Baseball.
 (Note: Bithorn was not the first Puerto Rican to play in a recognized major league.
 Gacho Torres debuted with the Newark Stars of the Eastern Colored League (ECL) in 1926; the ECL is now one of the six historical Negro leagues recognized as a major league by MLB.)

 Standing 6 ft 1 in and weighing about 200 lb, Bithorn was a hard-throwing pitcher who commanded attention when he began his delivery with a distinctive windup, raising his long left leg high in the air and throwing a blazing fastball toward home plate.

 Early life

 Of mixed Danish-German-Scottish and Spanish descent, Bithorn was born as Hiram Gabriel Bithorn Sosa in Santurce, a heavily populated area in the city of San Juan, and was one of five children born to Waldemar G. Bithorn, a municipal employee, and María Sosa, a public school teacher.
 The Bithorn family traveled frequently to the United States.
 María taught her children English and at one time produced a radio program called Abuelita Borinqueña (Puerto Rican Grandmother).
-The young Hiram attended Central High School in Santurce, and his older two brothers, 11 and 10 years his senior, encouraged and assisted in training him to become an athlete.
+The young Hiram attended Central High School in Santurce, and his two older brothers, 11 and 10 years his senior, encouraged and assisted in training him to become an athlete.

 In 1935, Bithorn competed in the III Central American and Caribbean Games held in San Salvador, El Salvador, helping his Puerto Rican teammates bring home a silver medal in volleyball and a bronze in basketball.
 By this time, he had already begun making a name for himself in baseball in 1932, while pitching on a team of nativos playing in the city of Guayama.
 The Puerto Ricans faced the Richmond BBC, a squad composed entirely of continental American players, including slugging first baseman and future Hall of Famer Johnny Mize, as the 16-year-old Bithorn led his team to a 10–1 victory over the visiting club.